-DA celebrated its 25th Anniversary in 2016 marking a new era in university education in Sri Lanka.
-It also signifies 25 years of introduction of academic accounting education into the Sri Lankan University System.
-Hence, to coincide with the 25th anniversary, several notable activities were carried out by DA.
-These activities included improvement of the education process of the BSc Honours in Accounting Degree programme the introduction of Masters in Professional Accounting (MPAcc), and the expansion of community engagement activities of the Department.
+DA celebrated its 30th Anniversary in 2022 marking a new era in university education in Sri Lanka.
+It also signifies 30 years of introduction of academic accounting education into the Sri Lankan University System.

 Objective and the Graduate Profile of the Degree Programme